eudoxia0/eudoxia0.github.io/about.md

 [gh]: https://github.com/eudoxia0

-I have too many interests to list exhaustively, but this is a representative
+I have too many interests to list exhaustively, but this is a representative sample of how I spend my time:
-sample:

 1. Software engineering, theory and practice.
 Compilers, programming languages, type systems, parsers; not abstractly but with the goal of improving engineering practices.
-2. Data modeling, ontologies, logic, information management: choosing the right formalisms to model the world.
+1. Data modeling, ontologies, logic, information management: choosing the right formalisms to model the world.
+1. Self-improvement: autodidactism, lifting, productivity, time-tracking.
-3. The future: what does life look like after biology, and what does the universe look like after intelligence?
+1. The future: what does life look like after biology, and what does the universe look like after intelligence?
-4. Self-improvement: autodidactism, lifting, productivity, time-tracking.

 If this is interesting to you, [send me an email][mail].